Who could forget the classic 1983 comedy Mr. Mom? Or that cute cape Michael Keaton and Teri Garr lived in?

 Although the story was set in Detroit, the house where they filmed the exteriors was in California.

-Robert at Movie Locations and More managed to track down the house where the exteriors were filmed in the Westwood neighborhood of Los Angeles, California:
+Robert at Movie Locations and More found the house in the Westwood neighborhood of L.A.